sakra/FindMathematica/MANUAL.md

 ### Basic Windows Usage

-The module has been tested with *Mathematica* version 10.0 and Visual Studio C++ 2010 under Windows 7, with *Mathematica* version 10.0 and MinGW under Windows 7 and with *Mathematica* version 10 and Cygwin 1.7 under Windows 7.

 #### Visual Studio

 To build the FindMathematica project with Visual Studio C++ 2010 for 32-bit Windows, open a Visual